 During World War II, the British government gave out cod liver oil for free to pregnant and nursing mothers, children under age 5, and those over age 40.
-Even after the war, Britain continued this program for another 30 years because it produced “the healthiest generation of children England had ever seen.”
+Even after the war, Britain continued this program for another 30 years because it produced the healthiest generation of children England had ever seen.

-Currently known benefits of cod liver oil
+Currently known health benefits of cod liver oil

-Over the last 100 years, research and observation have unraveled some of the mysteries hidden in food, including the benefits of cod liver oil.
+Over the last 100 years, research and observation have unraveled some of the mysteries hidden in food, including the health benefits of cod liver oil.
 While we don’t know everything, we know that this “liquid gold” contains vitamin A, vitamin D, and omega-3 fatty acids.